-Redevelopment (LH-25)
+Overall Progess Narative Redevelopment (LH-25)

-During this quarter, Habitat for Humanity has made significant progress with the construction of the 8-unit single family subdivision that will provide homeownership opportunities to LH-25 household.
-To date, the project is approximately 85% complete.
+During this quarter, Habitat for Humanity experienced continual delays with the construction of the 8-unit single family subdivision that will provide homeownership opportunities to LH-25 household.
+To date, the project is approximately 92% complete.
 The project experienced some delays with approvals pertaining to infrastructure, namely, design of the water system; as a result, the construction of the project was completed in in a sequence that would best mitigate delays and foster continuity of construction and continuation of project completion.
-It was previously reported that Certificates of Occupancy (C of O) were estimated for mid-March/Early April; however, due to the delays the C of Os are not anticipated to be obtained until late-June.
-The homebuyers have been selected and pre-qualified by Habitat for Humanity and are currently undergoing the cross-qualification process by the City's designee, Rosenow Specavek Group (RSG) to ensure the households meet income and affordability requirements.
+It was previously reported that Certificates of Occupancy (C of O) were estimated for mid-March/Early April; however, due to the delays the C of Os are not anticipated to be obtained until late-August.
+The homebuyers have been selected and pre-qualified by Habitat for Humanity and are currently undergoing the cross-qualification process by the City's designee, Rosenow Specavek Group (RSG), to ensure the households meet income and affordability requirements.

 Based upon their qualifying factors (i.e. income, debt, affordable housing costs, etc.) the buyers will be provided a first mortgage loan held by Habitat for Humanity.
-The loans will 30-40 year, interest free loans; the term of the loan will be predicated by each respective buyers qualifying factors and purchase capacity dictated by affordable housing costs.
-The loans will not carry a resale provision with an affordability period of 45 years.
-In addition to the first mortgage and in the efforts to maintain the values of neighboring properties, the City will hold a silent second which will serve as "gap financing" All of the selected buyers fall within the 30-50% AMI income levels.
+The loans will 45 year term, interest free loans.
+The loans will carry a resale provision with an affordability period of 45 years.
+In addition to the first mortgage and in the efforts to maintain the values of neighboring properties, the City will hold a silent second which will serve as "gap financing".
+All of the selected buyers met the LH25 objective and earn up to 50% AMI income levels.
 The project is being developed on formerly owned RDA land.
-Project dedication and presentation of keys to homebuyers is anticipated to occur early summer circa late June.
+Project dedication and presentation of keys to homebuyers is anticipated to occur early summer circa mid to late September.